 - When you travel a lot, stuff tends to break.
 And when you are far away from home even minor problems could get you into big trouble.
 A broken zipper on the jacket can make you cold and sick, broken shoes limit your movement, broken glasses can make you miss flight info or train number.
 A torn backpack can make you lose things.
 So get a super glue, clear scotch tape, and most importantly wire zip ties.
+Maybe some velcro cable ties - not as good as zip ties, but reusable.
+For example, by combination of these, you can create a makeshift phone holder when rental car didn't have any.
 All of these are lightweight but might save you one time.
 Also, super glue is safe to use on wounds.
 Just saying.

 - Also I've got a really small sewing kit for torn clothes/backpack cause.
 Hopefully will never need to use it on wounds.